PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-10 00:51:49
+Last updated: 2024-04-10 00:52:24
-Random Quote: Help was not promised, lovely girl.
-Only death.  -  Jaqen H'ghar
+Random Quote: Well, maybe this isn't a breakup.
+Maybe this is two friends getting back together. - Robin Scherbatsky